ao5357/library-roi-calc/readme.md

 </tr>
 ```

 In the first cell is an input.
-For the script to work properly, the input MUST have a data-roi-formula attribute with an evaluatable formula within.
+For the script to work properly, the input should have a data-roi-formula attribute with an evaluatable formula within.
 Formulas can be sophisticated JavaScript expressions if desired, but will usually just be "* DD" where DD is the number to multiply by.
 The asterisk indicates multiplication.
 Checkbox inputs evaluate the right side of the formula with a left side of 1.
+If a formula is not present, the calculator will default to adding by 1.

 The input's type can be number, text, or checkbox per the included script.
 For a checkbox, remove the value, min, and step attributes (see the first two rows of the example file).
 A number type input will display as a text input in browsers that have not yet implemented HTML5 inputs.
 In webkit and other fancy browsers, the experience is progressively-enhanced.